XimeraProject/standalone/SPEC.md

 `data-validator = "Javascript expression"`

-If present, will override any `data-correct` value.
+If present, will override the standard comparison between the user input string and the `data-correct` value.
 The validator is evaluated by the following sequence.
-First, if `id` is defined, the result of applying `data-class` to the user input string will be assigned to the Javascript variable defined by the `id`.
-Second, `Javascript expression` will be evaluated.
-Third, if the result of step two is a Javascript function, that function will be applied to the result of applying `data-class` to the user input string.
-Fourth, if the result is a boolean or a number between 0 and 1, then answer will be evaluated as correct, incorrect, or partially correct.
-If the result is a Promise, then wait for the Promise to be resolved and apply step four to the resolved promise.
+1. If `id` is defined, the result of applying `data-class` to the user input string will be assigned to the Javascript variable defined by the `id`.
+2. `Javascript expression` will be evaluated.
+3. If the result from step 2 is a Javascript function, that function will be called with one or two arguments.
+The first argument will be the result of applying `data-class` to the user input string.
+If `data-correct` is specified, the second argument will be the result of applying `data-class` to the value of `data-correct`.
+4. If the result from step 2 or 3 is a boolean or a number between 0 and 1, then the response will be evaluated as correct, incorrect, or partially correct as given by the number.
+If the result is a Promise, then wait for the Promise to be resolved and apply step 4 to the resolved promise.
 Return an error for any other result of the validator.

 ### Answer blank examples